KrishnaJay/Inference-Engine/README.md

 Project description

-After the high-profile lawsuit in which you succeeded to bring RealityMan to justice after proving that distributing his Nintendo emulator was a criminal act, everyone wants to hire you!
-From disputes over tech patents, to lawsuits on questions of privacy in social media, to suits on liability issues with self-driving cars, to disputes between Hollywood celebrities and their agents or producers, you are just running out of time and energy to run all these cases by hand like we have done in the lectures.
-Because of the highly sensitive nature of the cases you handle, and because of the extremely high monetary amounts involved, you cannot trust any existing.
-You thus decide to create your own, ultra-optimized inference engine.
+The assignment is to create an inference engine.
-After much debating, you decide that the knowledge bases which you will create to handle each case will contain sentences with the following defined operators:
+The knowledge bases which will handle each query will contain sentences with the following defined operators:
 NOT X ~X
 X OR Y X | Y
-Your assignment is:
-You will use first-order logic resolution to solve this problem.
+The task is to use first-order logic resolution to solve this problem.

 Format for input.txt:
 <NQ = NUMBER OF QUERIES>
 <QUERY 1>